 Roundabout at George Elmer Drive & Cattle Drive

-The City of Missoula's Engineering Division is reactivating the roundabout project that was planned for the intersection of George Elmer Dr. and Cattle Dr. The completed roundabout will enhance safety at this intersection for vehicles as well as for people walking and bicycling in the neighborhood.
+The City of Missoula's Engineering Division reactivated the roundabout project that was planned for the intersection of George Elmer Dr. and Cattle Dr. The completed roundabout will enhance safety at this intersection, especially for pedestrians and bicyclists crossing George Elmer Drive.

 UPDATE - September 30, 2020